-The greatest purpose of fasting is to attain taqwā.
+Thus, the purpose of fasting is to attain taqwā.
 Taqwā is to protect yourself from the punishment of Allah by avoiding His prohibitions and implementing His commands.

-Taqwā is the believer's key provision in his journey to Allah.
+Taqwa is the believer's provision in his journey to Allah al-Aḥad (The One).
 All the Prophets of Allah called their people to worship Allah and to live a life of taqwā.
 Taqwā is the path to attaining the love, mercy and help of Allah.
 Taqwā allows us to distinguish between truth and falsehood, to overpower shayṭān and gain victory over our enemies.
 Through taqwā, our sins are forgiven, great rewards are amassed, and our deeds are accepted.
-Through taqwā, our difficulties are eased, and Allah al-Razzāq (The Ultimate Provider) provides for us from sources we could never even imagine!
+Through taqwā, our difficulties are eased, and Allah al-Razzāq (The Ultimate Provider) provides for us from where we could not even imagine!
 Taqwā is the ultimate ingredient for success, as it is a shield from the Hell-fire and the path to Paradise.